GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 The literature listed below offers the real introduction to software engineering.
 Its choice is somewhat arbitrary, but many books contain references to other works.
 Only after reading it all one can approach the beginning of the understanding of system design essentials.
-Some book titles may seem misleading, but every book there (although of varying quality) is dedicated, at some degree, to important foundational concepts in software design.
+Some book titles may seem misleading, but every book there is dedicated, at some degree, to important foundational concepts in software design.

 * Andrew S. Tanenbaum, Todd Austin - Structured Computer Organization
 * Andrew S. Tanenbaum, Bos Herbert - Modern Operating Systems
 * Andrew S. Tanenbaum, Nick Feamster, David J. Wetherall - Computer Networks
 * Steven S. Skiena - The Algorithm Design Manual
+* Aditya Bhargava - Grokking Algorithms
 * David Thomas, Andrew Hunt - The Pragmatic Programmer: Your Journey to Mastery
 * John Ousterhout - A Philosophy of Software Design
 * Robert C. Martin - Clean Architecture: A Craftsman's Guide to Software Structure and Design
 * Craig Larman - Applying UML and Patterns: An Introduction to Object-Oriented Analysis and Design and Iterative Development
 * Hassan Gomaa - Software Modeling and Design: Uml, Use Cases, Patterns, and Software Architectures
 * Mark Richards, Neal Ford - Fundamentals of Software Architecture: An Engineering Approach
+* Pethuru Raj, Anupama Raman, and Harihara Subramanian - Architectural Patterns
 * Andrew S. Tanenbaum, Maarten van Steen - Distributed Systems: Principles and Paradigms
-* Martin Fowler - Patterns of Enterprise Application Architecture
 * Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides - Design Patterns: Elements of Reusable Object-Oriented Software
 * Eric Freeman, Kathy Sierra, Bert Bates, Elisabeth Robson - Head First Design Patterns
 * Andrei Alexandrescu - Modern C++ Design: Generic Programming and Design Patterns Applied